With a large volume of data being available rapidly in the IoT devices and Mobility era, an effective Analytics System is required.

 The transmission of data from the ingestion layer to the rest of the data pipeline emphasises this layer.
 At this layer, components are isolated so that analysis capabilities can be implemented.

-The goal of this primary layer is to specialise in the data flow processing system, and we can say that the data acquired in the preceding layer will be processed here.
+Map each field you are ingesting from flat files like CSV or JSON to the corresponding fields in your database structure to ensure correct data storage.
 This is where we do some magic with the information to route it to a new place, categorise the data flow, and begin the analytic process.

 When the amount of data you’re dealing with grows huge, storage becomes a problem.
 There are several options for resolving such issues.
 When your data volume grows too huge, you’ll need to find a storage solution.